-(2) The amounts presented for each fiscal year were determined as of the City's
+(2) The amounts presented for each fiscal year were determined as of the City's measurement date, which is the prior fiscal year-end.

 (3) Information prior to 2018 was not available.
 The City will continue to present information for years available until a full ten-year trend is available.